cseanburns/medline-longitudinal/README.md

 # MEDLINE Study

+The code and data for this study produced the paper and conference proceeding below.
+This research project has concluded, and this repository has been archived (made read-only).

 Longitudinal study of five MEDLINE platforms.

 This GitHub repository holds data and code for an analysis of search count